 The Drug Free Workplace Policy & Procedure shall be in accordance with the Nassau County Safety Policy as approved by the Board of County Commissioners and as updated from time to time.
-The official copy of this policy shall be maintained in the Risk Management office with copies available at each department.
+The official copy of this policy shall be maintained in the Human Resources Office with copies available at each department.
 The County agrees to notify the Business Manager in writing when updates are made to the policy.

-APPENDIX C - TRAINING
+APPENDIX C - ROAD TRAINING PROGRAM